 - 2.6.
 The majority of the Parish is within the High Weald AONB.
 The High Weald is a historic countryside of rolling hills draped by small irregular fields, abundant woods and hedges, scattered farmsteads and sunken lanes.
-It covers 1461 sq km across four counties and 11 districts.
+It covers 1461sq km across four counties and 11 Districts.
 It was designated an AONB in 1983. - 2.7.
-It is characterised by a deeply incised, ridged and faulted landform of clays and sandstone.
+It is characterised by a deeply incised, ridged and faulted landform of clay and sandstone.
 The ridges tend east-west, and from them spring numerous gill streams that form the headwaters of rivers.
 Wide river valleys dominate the eastern part of the AONB.
 The landform and water systems are subject to, and influence, a local variant of the British suboceanic climate. - 2.8.
-The key characteristics of the High Weald AONB are: - dispersed historic settlements of farmsteads and hamlets, and late medieval villages founded on trade and non-agricultural rural industries; - ancient route ways (now roads, tracks and paths) in the form of ridge-top roads and a dense system of radiating drove ways.
-Ancient route ways are often narrow, deeply sunken, and edged with trees, hedges, wildflower-rich verges and boundary banks; - the great extent of ancient woods, gills, and shaws in small holdings, the value of which is inextricably linked to long-term management; - small, irregularly shaped and productive fields often bounded by (and forming a mosaic with) hedgerows and small woodlands, and typically used for livestock grazing; small holdings; and a non dominant agriculture; within which can be found distinctive zones of heaths and inned river valleys.
+The key characteristics of the High Weald AONB are: - Dispersed historic settlements of farmsteads and hamlets, and late medieval villages founded on trade and non-agricultural rural industries; - Ancient route ways (now roads, tracks and paths) in the form of ridge-top roads and a dense system of radiating droveways.
+Ancient routeways are often narrow, deeply sunken, and edged with trees, hedges, wildflower-rich verges and boundary banks; - The great extent of ancient woods, gills, and shaws in small holdings, the value of which is inextricably linked to long-term management; and - Small, irregularly shaped and productive fields often bounded by (and forming a mosaic with) hedgerows and small woodlands, and typically used for livestock; and grazing; small holdings; and a non-dominant agriculture; within which can be found distinctive zones of heaths and inned river valleys.

 - 2.9.
-There are extensive areas of designated ancient woodland in the Parish, notably Tilgate Forest, Highbeeches Forest, Hyde Hill Wood, Hoadlands Wood, Homestead Wood, Hamshire Wood and Anne's Wood. - 2.10.
-There are no Sites of Special Scientific Interest within the Parish, although the Cow Wood and Harry's Wood SSSI adjoins the Parish boundary east of Handcross. - 2.11.
-The area to the north of Pease Pottage is defined as the Crawley and Pease Pottage Strategic Gap in the Mid Sussex Local Plan.
+There are extensive areas of designated ancient woodland in the Parish, notably Tilgate Forest, Highbeeches Forest, Hyde Hill Wood, Hoadlands Wood, Homestead Wood, Hampshire Wood and Anne's Wood. - 2.10.
+There are no Sites of Special Scientific Interest (SSSI) within the Parish, although Cow Wood and Harry's Wood SSSI adjoins the Parish boundary east of Handcross. - 2.11.
+The area to the north of Pease Pottage was defined as the Crawley and Pease Pottage Strategic Gap in the Mid Sussex Local Plan (MSLP).
 This was identified to maintain a clear visual break between Crawley and Pease Pottage to prevent coalescence and to retain their separate identity and amenity. - 2.12.
-The main watercourse of significance within the Parish are the River Ouse and River Adur.
-Streams drain north to the River Mole and those draining south drain to the River Adur and Ouse.
+The main watercourses of significance within the Parish are the River Ouse and River Adur.
+Streams drain north to the River Mole and those draining south drain to the River Adur and Ouse. - 2.13.

-- 2.13.
 There are a total of 54 Listed Buildings within the Parish.
 The majority of these are Grade II Listed.
-There are three Grade II Listed Buildings: The Parish Church of St Mary; Blacksmith Cottage; and the upstanding remains of Old Slaugham Place. - 2.14.
-There are also three designated Conservation Areas within the Parish: Warnlinglid, Slaugham and Handcross.
-There is a one Scheduled
+There are three Grade II Listed Buildings: The Parish Church of St Mary; Blacksmith Cottage; and the upstanding remains of Old Slaugham Place.